cstandy/ARC_team_5_vending_machine/README.md

 * Source code download link: https://github.com/cstandy/ARC_team_5_vending_machine.git

 ### Run the server_side code <div id='server'/>
-1. open the Apache HTTP server
+1. open the Apache HTTP server .
+2. Secure your site with HTTPS(openssl etc...), you should also put the certificae file into the arc board so that it can update data via HTTPS.
-2. import projectarc.sql into phpmysql(Data Base)
+3. import projectarc.sql into phpmysql(Data Base)
-3. register a new user account from our website
+4. register a new user account from our website.
  * register link: https://127.0.0.1/../server_side/sign_up.php

 4. change the value 'Authority' in the table 'sign_data' to 1.
-5. sign in to enter the main website
+5. sign in to enter the main website.
 * register link: https://127.0.0.1/../server_side/sign_in.php